Don Quijote at the Camden People’s Theatre

 Abstraction pulls more neatly together in the production’s final moments, as Frankland narrates his own Don Quijote-esque heroes from TV stills – here the political message is evident as he reels out individuals such as Brian Haw (who camped in Parliament Square for almost a decade in protest of UK foreign policy) and Nadezhda Tolokonnikova of Pussy Riot.
 The message, then – “A Quijote says to the world, f**k that, and decides to do things differently.”
 The parallels between Cervantes’ unconventional action hero and the environmental and political heroes of today are finally drawn, though not artfully articulated.
 Frankland takes the bare skeleton of Cervantes’ text as a vehicle for his own message, but eventually it seems a puerile one after much preamble.

-Don Quijote is at the Camden People’s Theatre until 25th January 2014, for further information or to book visit here.
+Don Quijote is at the Camden People’s Theatre until 25th January 2014.
+For further information or to book visit the theatre’s website here.